 2. Only S$25 at Polyclinics

 When I called up a Polyclinic in Singapore to enquire about the price of mammogram services, the staff told me about an ongoing promotion – S$25 for mammogram screening.
-I believe this rate applies to Singaporeans only.
+This rate applies to Singaporeans only, and PRs would pay $50.

 I’m not sure how long this “promotion” would last.
 Just give them a call to enquire before you make an appointment.